 The following Terms and Conditions arise from Statistics Canada's character as a public institution that must operate transparently and in conformity with the provisions of federal legislation, notably, but not exclusively, the Statistics Act, the Privacy Act, the Access to Information Act and the Communications Policy of the Government of Canada.
 In addition, Statistics Canada operates transparently and in conformity with its internal management framework, notably, but not exclusively, Statistics Canada's Quality Assurance Framework and Standards of Service to the Public.
 Statistics Canada's principal objective is to increase the range and depth of statistical information on Canada's population, society and economy available to the Canadian public.

-Please note that only Terms and Conditions no. 1 to 12 will apply for Custom Requests and Workshops' projects.
-All of the Terms and Conditions will apply for Statistical Surveys and Related Services' projects.
+Please note that only Terms and Conditions no. 1 to 12 and 23 to 26 will apply for Custom Requests and Workshops' projects.
+All of the Terms and Conditions will apply for Statistical Survey and Related Services' projects.

 1. General Definitions

 In these Terms and Conditions and in the Agreement:

 "Agreement" means the Purchase Confirmation or the Letter of Agreement, these Terms and Conditions and any other document specified or referred to as forming part of the Agreements, all as amended by agreement of the parties from time to time.